dgbsg/Three-stage-model/README.md

 ## Examples
 __1. Exact solution of Model II.__

-The full time domain exact protein distribution of Model II in the article can be obtained by using
+The full time domain exact protein distribution of Model II can be obtained by using
 ```
 G = G0 + G1 /. param;
 Bins = 80;